Burgestrand/burgestrand.github.io/_posts/2011-05-17-asynchronous-callbacks-in-ruby-c-extensions.markdown

 14. (ruby): give permission for more callbacks to fire

 &#13;<small>(note: point #8-13 can be handled concurrently with point #14 by having the C callback pass along means for ruby to signal with when the callback is handled)</small>

-As you can imagine, waiting in Rubys main thread is not acceptable, as it would defeat the purpose of asynchronous callbacks.
-Instead we spawn [a thread specifically for this purpose](https://github.com/Burgestrand/Hallon/blob/35aa74f18e8cde59186ed30024de1cb55d6bec2e/ext/hallon/callbacks.c).
-Notice that I use [rb\_thread\_blocking\_region](https://github.com/ruby/ruby/blob/4db93c3f41818261121d53214030aad6ec001ee7/thread.c#L1119) to avoid locking the entire ruby interpreter while I wait for events.
-If you want your extension to work on 1.8.7 in a similar fashion, you’ll want to use a pipe and [rb\_thread\_wait\_fd](https://github.com/ruby/ruby/blob/4db93c3f41818261121d53214030aad6ec001ee7/thread.c#L2637) and friends instead.
-[Ruby FFI has implemented this](https://github.com/ffi/ffi/blob/master/ext/ffi_c/Function.c), if you want an example.